Home » Las Vegas Hotels & In-Casino Betting 2025 » Paris Sportsbook Review

 Difficult to get around venue with any traffic at all

 It’s game time and you haven’t made your bet yet?
 Not to worry.
-The Paris Las Vegas sportsbook is just steps from the front doors to the Strip.
+Caesars Race and Sportsbook at Paris Las Vegas is just steps from the front entrance to the Strip, making last-minute wagers quick and easy.

-Paris sports betting, which is located at 3655 South Las Vegas Boulevard, is secluded off to the northwest corner of the main gaming area, but it is still easy to find and convenient for those trying to make a bet before the start of the game.
+Paris sports betting, located at 3655 South Las Vegas Boulevard, sits just off the northwest corner of the main gaming area.
+It remains simple to navigate to, and convenient for guests trying to lock in bets before kickoff, first pitch, or tip-off.

-The seating area is divided into two sections.
-The desk seating with individual TVs in the front by the numerous betting windows is a non-smoking area.
-The lounge chairs and couches in the back is a smoking area with access to a sports bar.
+The seating area is split into two sections.
+The desk seating with individual TVs near the betting windows is designated non-smoking.
+Lounge chairs and couches situated toward the back make up a smoking section with access to a nearby sports bar.

-It’s easy to get a good seat in this house as foot traffic is light most of the time.
-Stop by on a championship weekend and it’s a different story.
-The Paris Las Vegas is right in the heart of all the action on the Strip, so expect a full house for the Super Bowl or March Madness.
+It’s usually easy to find a comfortable seat here, as foot traffic tends to stay light during most days.
+Stop by on a championship weekend, though, and it’s a very different scene.
+With Paris Las Vegas positioned in the heart of the Strip, the sportsbook fills up quickly for major events like the Super Bowl and March Madness.

-Caesars properties, including Paris Las Vegas, joined the trend of charging for parking at all resorts in 2016.
-Paris shares its parking spaces with its sister property next door at Bally’s.
+Caesars properties, including Paris Las Vegas, instituted paid parking several years ago.
+Paris now shares its parking garage with its sister property next door at Horseshoe Las Vegas.

 The public bus system and rideshare programs are the best budget-friendly bets for visitors staying at the Paris.
 Rideshare programs like Uber and Lyft are just a couple of clicks away on your mobile device.
 The apps, which are free to download, keep riders up-to-date on costs, time of arrival, and vehicle details.
 A one-way trip to your destination is likely to cost about two-thirds of a normal taxi fare.